AchilleH/AchilleH/README.md

 ### Currently
-- setting up a portfolio website
+- prepping for new job
-- setting up a drip watering pot for some leafy greens, need to waterproof the resevoir(3d printed)
+- setting up a portfolio website\

 <!--
 **AchilleH/AchilleH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.